lozanoje/format.lulu.pdf/README.md

 * i.rotate.right=NA, pages to rotate to the right (clockwise)
 * i.rotate.left=NA, pages to rotate to the left (counterclockwise)
 * i.convert="-trim +repage", more parameters to the convert executable for imagemagick
+* i.embedded.fonts=F, set to True not to check if there are missing embedded fonts, this prevents from using pdf_fonts, which sometimes fails with certains pdfs